solomiya-hatalyak/source-postgres/README.md

 This data source will output a list of rows from the input tables.
 A single batch is returned with every call to `read` (batch size is determined by the `n` argument to `read` - defaults to 5000 records).
 Each item in the list is a dictionary representing that row.

-To each row we also append the schema name and table where that row originated from (since the stream reads all tables consecutively) under they keys `__schemaname` and `__tablename` respectively.
+To each row we also append the schema name and table where that row originated from (since the stream reads all tables consecutively) under the keys `__schemaname` and `__tablename` respectively.

 ### Listing tables